kdakan/Azure-Architecture/README.md

 * 99.99% availability means 4.32 minutes downtime per month
 * Availability figure of a system equals to all availability figures of its parts multiplied

-### Handling failure:
+### Handling failures:
-* Failure is expected all the time in cloud systems commodity harware, so we can use retry logic with exponential time (like 4 sec, 8 sec, 16 sec) in case of connection errors (HTTP 500s and 408)
+* Failure is inevitable and is expectedto happen any time in cloud systems commodity harware, so we can use retry logic with exponential time (like 4 sec, 8 sec, 16 sec) in case of connection errors (HTTP 500s and 408)
 * Retry logic comes default with many Azure services, Azure retry guidance page lists all Azure services different default retry logic settings (how many times, period, etc.)
 * Azure storage, Azure service bus, CosmosDB, and Azure Redis cache implement configurable retry logic in their SDK's, Azure SQL retry logic is implemented in entity framework, but not in ADO.NET
 * Graceful degradation can be used to overcome temporary failures.